The emotional toll of dealing with infertility is difficult.

 Dealing with infertility at Christmas and times of focus on families

 For couples who are trying for a baby, Christmas, Mother’s Day and Father’s Day can be very painful reminders of the fertility and success of other people – and the fact that they have not yet achieved this success.

 Christmas is a time for the celebration of a special birth in history.
 It is a time for families.
 A time for children.
 The Christmas holiday season can be a stressful time for many reasons.
 For people experiencing fertility issues, this time can be a painful reminder of a longed-for child.
 If you are currently dealing with infertility, some thoughtful planning can help to reduce sadness and increase your chances of having an enjoyable Christmas time.

 It’s not uncommon for couples or individuals experiencing fertility issues to not participate in family gatherings.
 To assist you to cope with such situation, please read on.

 Make a conscious decision to:

-know you care about them.
+- If you are not able to participate in a planned family gathering, arrange to see your parents or other family members a week or two before the event so they know you care about them.
 Tell them that this is a painful time for you and at the moment attending family functions is difficult.
 This will help them understand how you are feeling and leave you free to spend the day in a way that suits you.

-If you are struggling with your current situation and seeing pregnant women or people with babies are just a constant reminder of your struggle be selective about the invitations you accept – in particular think about those gatherings where there will be lots of children or pregnant women.
-Remember, that you don’t have to accept every invitation and a polite I am not able to attend is all that is needed.
+- If you are dealing with infertility and seeing pregnant women or babies are a constant reminder of your struggle, be selective about the invitations you accept.
+In particular, re-think those gatherings where there will be lots of children or pregnant women.
+Remember, you don’t have to accept every invitation.
+Sometimes a polite ‘I am not able to attend’ is all that is needed.
 You don’t need to justify why you are not attending unless you feel you can share your feelings.

-Tell your family and friends that you appreciate their love and support (if they are aware of your journey).
+- Tell your family and friends that you appreciate their love and support (if they are aware of your journey).
 Keep in regular contact with them.